Miguel22hp/php_lp_solve/README.md

 are retrieved via the API call 'get_variables'.
 At last, the model is removed from memory via a call to 'delete_lp'.
 Don't forget this to free all memory allocated by lp_solve.</p>

-<p>The solution is the same answer we obtained before.
+<p>The solution is the same answer we obtained before.Â
 Note that the non-negativity constraints are accounted implicitly because variables are by default non-negative in lp_solve.</p>